TheMindVirus/RKDA/README.md

 an alternate version would be roughly the same size in micropython/circuitpython 6.8KB web request and 8.4KB memory usage (populated) load time: virtually instant (500ms)
+Synonymous with: 3D Website, Gaming Platform, Virtual Arcade, Metaverse, Multiverse etc...
 In Context: Intel ARC [RKDΛ] or Valve [RKDΛ] ? or SONY [RKDΛ]  or Someone's [RKDΛ]
+- Can be specified without braces e.g.  RKDΛ-Server (or rkda-server for repository specific packages)
+- Can also be specified without the a e.g. sudo ./rkd and sudo apt-get rkd (either pronounced arcade or wrecked)
 ```
+ASUS Republic of Gamers' [RKDΛ]: https://youtu.be/jm1obhFRpdU